Filing Your Income Taxes

 Each borrower’s situation is different because they're dealing with different lenders.
 You have to do the calculations and negotiate with the lenders to determine the effects of buying down the mortgage rate or increasing your down payment to get a lower loan amount.
 One advantage of an increased down payment is that you'll have more equity in your home.

 One issue to consider is private mortgage insurance.
 Not buying discount points and putting the money toward a larger down payment may eliminate the need for PMI, which can cost about 1 percent of your mortgage balance per year.

 The mortgage points you pay may be tax deductible in the year paid if you itemize your deductions.
 But the IRS has a long list of qualifications that you must meet in order to claim the deduction.
 The points can't be more than the amount that's common for the area in which you're buying.
 The property has to be your primary residence.
 Numerous other rules also apply.

 What Are Origination Points?

-Recognize that when you purchase a house, you may need cash to buy furniture and make improvements.
-It’s just human nature.
-It may make more sense to conserve your cash and lower your interest costs by making an extra monthly payment, for example, $50, towards the principal balance on the loan.
+Keep in mind that you may need cash to buy furniture and make improvements when you purchase a home.
+It may make more sense to conserve your cash and lower your interest costs by making an extra monthly payment toward the principal balance on the loan.

 James Woodruff has been a management consultant to more than 1,000 small businesses.
 As a senior management consultant and owner, he used his technical expertise to conduct an analysis of a company's operational, financial and business management issues.
 James has been writing business and finance related topics for work.chron, bizfluent.com, smallbusiness.chron.com and e-commerce websites since 2007.
 He graduated from Georgia Tech with a Bachelor of Mechanical Engineering and received an MBA from Columbia University.